IfyCharmaineN/Ify-s-Python-Projects/README.md

 ## Hi there I'm Ify 👋

-### 🖥️ I'm an IT coordinator based in London and a Software Engineering student learning Python, SQL, Swift UI and more.
+### 🖥️ I'm an IT coordinator based in London and an Aspiring Business Analyst.
+Software Engineering allow me to engage with technical stakeholders.
+Here's some of my projects in Python, SQL, Swift UI and more.

 What You'll Find Here: